inscopix/inscopix-cnmfe/docs/comparison_to_caiman.md

 | 6 | Hippocampus | 18 |
 | 7 | Hippocampus | 15 |
 | 8 | Hippocampus | 13 |

-The average cell diameters specified above were used in CaImAn CNMF-E and hardcoded internally in Inscopix CNMF-E to ensure identical values were used during processing.

 ### Notes on Matching the Outputs from Inscopix CNMF-E and CaImAn CNMF-E
 In order for Inscopix CNMF-E and CaImAn CNMF-E to produce comparable results, all analysis parameters must be matched as per the parameter mapping table above.